Connecting the world

 Inmarsat Aviation has the financial scale and commitment to deliver continual improvement in performance and network economics.
-Boeing has already built our fourth Global Xpress satellite (I-5 F4), which will be launching in the near future.
+We’ve already launched our fourth I-5 satellite and GX-5, the fifth Global Xpress satellite, is due to launch in 2019.

-Inmarsat is also planning the next generation of I-6 satellites, scheduled for 2020 to provide further regional depth of capacity anticipating global growth in air travel and rising demand for connectivity.
+Inmarsat is also planning the next generation of I-6 satellites, scheduled from 2020 to provide further regional depth of capacity anticipating global growth in air travel and rising demand for connectivity.

 The revolution that is currently taking place above the clouds has the ability to transform the aviation industry.
 Exciting benefits include enhanced passenger services, operational efficiency and aircraft safety.